anefischer/udacity/README.md

 ### DAND: Data Analyst Nanodegree (nd002)
 __Recommended time:__ 4 months, __Level:__ Intermediate, __Perequisite:__ Python & SQL

+Use Python, SQL, and statistics to uncover insights, communicate critical findings, and create data-driven solutions

 At the end of the course Udacity recommends to take the Data Scientist Nanodegree Programm.

 #### Projects